 What is the EB-2 National Interest Waiver?

-The EB-2 National Interest Waiver (NIW) is an employment-based visa category for foregin nationals that allows highly skilled professionals to apply for a green card without a job offer or labor certification.
+The EB-2 National Interest Waiver (NIW) is a provision under the EB2 visa that allows highly skilled foreign nationals professionals to apply for a Green Card without a job offer or labor certification.

 What are the eligibility criteria for EB-2 National Interest Waiver?